opensearch-project/opensearch-benchmark-workloads/CONTRIBUTING.md

 It's recommended to test your change locally by performing the following:
 1. Set up or use an existing OpenSearch cluster to test your changes against.
 2. Based on the major version of the test cluster, cherry-pick the commit(s) with your change to the corresponding major version branch in your forked workloads repository.
 For example, if you're testing against an OpenSearch 2.X.X cluster, cherry-pick the changes from the feature branch to `2` branch.
-3. Run the OpenSearch Benchmark command and against your cluster in `--test-mode`.
+3. Run the OpenSearch Benchmark command against your cluster with your modified workload in `--test-mode`.
 Ensure it works successfully.

 Other tips when running the command in test mode against your cluster:
 - Ensure you are using the workloads repository that you committed your changes in.
 To enforce this, provide the path to your repository via the `--workloads-repository` parameter.
 - Alternatively, you can force OSB to use a specific branch by specifying the distribution version of your OpenSearch cluster via the `--distribution-version` parameter.
 To build on the example from the previous step, to ensure you are using branch `2`, set `--distribution-version=2.0.0` in the OpenSearch Benchmark command.
+- Note that if changes that rely on newer OSB features are backported to older branches, integration tests in the OSB repository may begin to fail.

 ### Testing changes with integration tests

-To ensure that there are no other breaking changes, we recommend testing with your forked OpenSearch Benchmark repository Github Actions.
+To ensure that there are no other breaking changes, we recommend running integration tests locally.
+To do this, you will need your own fork of the OpenSearch Benchmark repository (note, this is not the workloads repository).
+The tests will be run using GitHub Actions as described below.

 **Prerequisites:**

-Before running integration tests, we recommend dedicating a remote branch in your forked OpenSearch Benchmark repository.
+To run integration tests, we recommend dedicating a branch in your forked OpenSearch Benchmark repository for this purpose.
 You only need to perform these steps once.
 After you have set this branch up, you will use this branch whenever you need to run integration tests against workload changes from your forked workloads repository.

 1. In your forked OpenSearch Benchmark repository, create a separate branch that's based off of `main` and call it `test-forked-workloads`.
 2. In this branch, update two files -- `benchmark-os-it.ini` and `benchmark-in-memory.ini` files in the `/osbenchmark/it/resources` directory -- to point to the forked workloads repository containing your workload, similar to the output below.